joe-mccann-dev/MovieBuddy/README.md

 ### About API Requests

 The way this particular API is structured required me to first make an "initial request" to get all of the ids returned by a title search, and then using `map`, iterate over each id to cache requests and make requests in parallel.
 Querying this API with the movie's id grants more information, such as "Actors" and "Plot".
 I used the `Typhoeus` gem to make requests in parallel, see: https://github.com/typhoeus/typhoeus.
 As the maintainer's state, "Typhoeus wraps libcurl in order to make fast and reliable requests."
-This seemed like a good fit for making several requests in parallel with the added benefit of caching requests.
-Following their basic example was enough to accomplish this.
+This seemed like a good fit for making several requests in parallel with the added benefit of caching requests. `movie_search_cache.rb` contains the setup required for proper caching.

 ### Further thoughts